 Prior to beginning her legal career, Quiana lived in Shanghai, China and Hong Kong.
 She worked for a Chinese commodities consulting firm and later as a financial sales associate for Bloomberg Financial, L.P.
 Upon her return to New Mexico, she worked at the New Mexico State Legislature as an analyst for the House Energy and Natural Resources Committee and House Agriculture and Water Committee.
 Immediately prior to law school, Quiana worked as the policy analyst for Bernalillo County Commissioner Maggie Hart Stebbins.
 This range of experience enables Quiana to provide an important perspective to students and alumni in their search for employment.

-Quiana presently serves as a board member of the New Mexico State Bar Committee on Women in the Legal Profession and as an Associate of the HV Payne Inn of Court.
+Quiana presently serves as a Co-Chair on the New Mexico State Bar Committee on Women in the Legal Profession, member of the New Mexico State Bar Committee on Diversity in the Legal Profession, and as an Associate of the HV Payne Inn of Court.

 JD University of New Mexico, 2014